r-portfolio/nature/README.md

 <br>

-This project was developed with the latest tecnologies of the market.
+This project was developed with the latest technologies in the market.

 HTML
 <br>